niksy/advertol/docs/control.md

 | `id` | `string` | Zone ID. |
 | `isEmpty` | `boolean` | Is zone response empty. |

-### afterZoneLoad({ element, id, isEmpty })
+### onInitialControlTrigger({ element, id, isEmpty })

 Returns: `Promise<*>`

-Execute additional asynchronous code before continuing on to next lifecycle hooks (`onZoneShow` and `onZoneHide`).
+Execute additional asynchronous code on initial control trigger before continuing on to next lifecycle hooks (`onZoneShow` and `onZoneHide`).
 For example, you can asynchronously load dependencies for particular zone.

 After `Promise` is resolved, its value is cached for zone ID and it won’t execute again.
-Every other call to control instance for particular will use already cached value.
+Every other call to control instance for particular zone ID will use already cached value.

 | Property | Type | Description |
 | --- | --- | --- |